THE CHALLENGE

 Fawzy Elnady and his colleague, Heng Tham, have developed an otoscopy training model that can be used to demonstrate the natural external and internal anatomical appearance of the external ear.
 Developed using an ethically sourced head preserved using the Elnady technique, the model features moveable ears and an ear canal that can be straightened to view its interior.
 Due to the fact that it is produced by preserving a natural specimen, the model provides natural variations and imperfections absent from fully artificial products.
 The model is also clean, dry, durable, flexible, safe, and odor free.
 This new training model has obvious benefits in the veterinary training field since it can also serve as a training tool for dental, eye, and ear nerve blocks.

-A veterinary exam being performed using the developed training model.
+Figure: A veterinary exam being performed using the developed training model.